C0D1UM/technical-standard/django/models/README.md

     is_active = models.BooleanFiled()
 ```

-### Relationship Fields
+### Relationship

-- When defining foreign key in a model you should use lazy reference instead
+- When defining foreign key, one to one or many to many in a model it should be
-of importing the model class directly, preventing recursive import exception.
+lazy reference instead of importing the model class directly, preventing
+recursive import exception.
 [Read more](https://docs.djangoproject.com/en/3.1/ref/models/fields/#foreignkey)
 - Always add related name parameter to foreign key or many to many field.